 Day 1: Primary Care

-Day 1 will focus on primary care, with discussion expected on how we can improve ways of working; grow and support the workforce; and seize opportunities from digital technologies.
+Day 1 will focus on primary care, with discussion expected on how we can improve ways of working; grow and support the workforce; and tackle both climate change and health inequalities.

 Day 2: Public Health in partnership with BHF Scotland